ActionLuzifer/miranda/miranda/protocols/AimOscar/docs/AIMOSCAR-Readme.txt

 License and Copyright
 _____________________

-Copyright (C) 2008-2009 Boris Krasnovskiy
+Copyright (c) 2008-2016 Boris Krasnovskiy
 Copyright (C) 2005-2006 Aaron Myles Landwehr

 This program is free software; you can redistribute it and/or